 There are 2 active roles that you get to choose from before you start playing.

 - Manager - Everyone who plays Fantasy Baseball is a manager.
-Managers own a team of fantasy players and compete against other managers.
+Managers draft fantasy players to roster a team.
 They follow rules defined by Yahoo or a commissioner.

-- Commissioner - The commissioner (aka commish) is also a manager, because they'll play right alongside other managers, but they also own a Private League.
+- Commissioner - The commissioner (aka commish) is also a manager, because they'll play right alongside other managers, but they also determine how a Private League is ran.
 This means they're in control of every setting and rule the league uses.
 In a way, they also manage the managers, since they can lock out or remove a manager for any reason.
-You can become a commish by creating your own Private League.
+You can become a commish by creating a Private League.

 The scoring format defines how real-life player performance and stats translates into in fantasy "points."
 Fantasy Baseball has 3 vastly different scoring formats that you can play with.

 - Head-to-Head - Face off against a new manager each week for the best weekly stats.
 The manager who has the most weekly wins takes the crown.
 You'll have 3 different flavors to pick from on how stats are used.

 - Points Only - Specific stats translate to a static point system.
 Go up against your entire league all season long for the most accumulated points.

 - Rotisserie - Specific real-life stats are tracked.
 Go up against your entire league all season long for the most accumulated real-life stats.